amplience/dc-sample-blog-nextjs/README.md

            (content-link)             (content-reference)
 ```

 To get the application to display your new blog post you will need to update the Blog List to include your new Blog Post.
-To do this open your blog list content item, add your new blog post and re-order thr list so your new blog post is at the top and click "save"
+To do this open your blog list content item, add your new blog post and re-order the list so your new blog post is at the top and click "save"
 Next you will need to schedule this update using an Dynamic Content Edition.

 ## Scheduling